vsuo/03-Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data Course Project

 This readme file provides detailed functionality of a R script called *run_analysis.R*, how all of the scripts work.
-This R script is written to address below questions
+This R script is written to address below questions.
-* Merges the training and the test sets to create one data set.
+* **Part 1:** Merges the training and the test sets to create one data set.
-* Extracts only the measurements on the mean and standard deviation for each measurement.
+* **Part 2:** Extracts only the measurements on the mean and standard deviation for each measurement.
-* Uses descriptive activity names to name the activities in the data set
+* **Part 3:** Uses descriptive activity names to name the activities in the data set
-* Appropriately labels the data set with descriptive variable names.
+* **Part 4:** Appropriately labels the data set with descriptive variable names.
-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* **Part 5:** From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Please refer **CodeBook.md** resides in the repo to get details about the files and variables used as a part of this project.